alizma/disasseML/README.md

 ## Overview
 DisasseML is a machine learning model that simulates a [disassembler](https://www.wikiwand.com/en/Disassembler) by converting machine code into human-readable assembly code.
 Currently, the model has been trained to generate x86 assembly code using both AT&T and Intel syntaxes, although it could be extended further to other assembly languages, such as ARM.
+The project was inspired by [Andrew Davis' Black Hat 2015 talk](https://www.youtube.com/watch?v=LQh8dktQReI), although he focused primarily on malware identification, a potential application of the model implemented here.

+Recall that recurrent neural networks (RNNs) suffers from a lack of ability to handle long-term dependencies (vanishing gradient problem).
+In particular, when the gap between the relevant information and place where it's needed is small, RNNs may apply fairly well.
+Unfortunately, as this gap increases in size, RNNs are unable to connect relevant bits of information.
+[Bengio et al (1994)](https://ieeexplore.ieee.org/document/279181) explored the reasons behind RNNs' practical failures.
+This was also the subject of Hochreiter's 1991 thesis.

+To avoid the long-term dependency issues of RNNs, this model instead depends on short long-term memory networks (LSTMs), which are capable of learning long-term dependencies.
+An intuitive explanation of the success of LSTMs can be read [here](https://colah.github.io/posts/2015-08-Understanding-LSTMs/).
+Of course [some](https://www.youtube.com/watch?v=S27pHKBEp30) might argue that the choice of LSTMs in this domain is second to transformers.

 ## Generating the training set
 To create a training set with the OBJDUMP disassembler, use the command